When a web page fails to load correctly, it is infuriating.

-This is in the developer options menu because it is mostly developers that need to clear page cache cookies in the back-end for testing, before deploying to the live website.
+This is in the developer options menu because it is mostly developers who need to clear page cache cookies in the back end for testing before deploying to the live website.

 If the cookies on your local cookie storage are not fetching an updated version of the web page, then perform a hard reload.

 The browser will attempt to connect to the server of the website to download everything, then store the new web page files in your local storage.

 How to perform a Hard Reload on a Page On Chrome